-The Korea Corporate Reputation Research Institute’s December 2025 big-data update is out, and it’s sparking a fresh debate over who deserves the #1 spot among famous K-pop idols right now.
-The monthly snapshot puts BTS on top overall, with IVE and SEVENTEEN next and BLACKPINK in fourth.
+The Korea Corporate Reputation Research Institute’s December 2025 big-data update is out.
+And it’s sparking a fresh debate over who deserves the #1 spot among famous K-pop idols right now.
+The monthly data puts BTS on top overall, with IVE and SEVENTEEN next and BLACKPINK in fourth.

 Brand-reputation rankings analyze big data around participation, media, communication, and community indices for each idol group.

-BTS led December’s overall idol-group list at 6,221,966.
-IVE topped the girl-group chart, while BTS led the boy-group chart.
-Keywords boosting BTS this month included “award,” “Spotify,” and “full group.”
+BTS led December’s overall idol-group list at 6,221,966 and IVE topped the girl-group chart.

 Top 30 breakdown (December 2025)